 Nobody prefers to top their tacos with bagged salad from a bowl, Susan.
 That's why there's always so much left.
 I appreciate the added crunch and crispness of lettuce, but topping the tacos with my Simple Slaw will really make these shine.

 The slaw is so fresh and bright, it really elevates these smoky, cheesy tacos.
 Speaking of elevating, do you know what is better than sour cream?
 My chipotle mayo.
+You can find both the slaw and chipotle mayo recipes down below.
+You can also find them on my original Chipotle Chicken Biscuit recipe post-- my favorite sandwich I've ever made.
+You can easily add both of these to a meal plan and have two totally different and incredible dinners.

 - 1 lb lean ground beef 96% lean